OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### inc(d, n, s timeUnit)

 Returns a date changed by the given amount in the given unit of time (see the table below).
-The default unit is “hour.”
+The default unit is “hour”.
 For example, if you want to move a date backwards by two months, use `value.inc(-2,'month')`.

 ###### datePart(d, s timeUnit)